Akshaya011/Arbaz_NITPatna/README.md

 app.py — contains the FastAPI route and request-response logic

-This separation ensures easier maintenance, debugging, and upgrades.
+This separation ensures easier maintenance, debugging, and upgrades.# Arbaz_NITPatna